 Paul spent 12 months working with the Boards of Directors, their senior management teams and their lawyers negotiating for a resolution which would negate the need for litigation (the potential damages claims would run into several million dollars).

 After 12 months of negotiations a new supply agreement was negotiated and entered into between the parties.
 They remain in business together today.

 Note: In all the above examples, these matters were resolved without litigation being commenced.

 Paul has extensive experience in the marine industry and shipping disputes – from construction disputes through to international ship arrests.
 This experience ranges from Paul’s early career conducting search and rescue missions or Exclusive Economic Zone patrols in the Royal New Zealand Air Force through to his experience in the finer detail of superyacht construction, chartering and finance work.
 Paul’s experience also covers matters such as cargo claims, leasing arrangements and international resource disputes – typically involving fishing rights.

 Paul also acted as a receiver for Caterpillar Finance (Asia Pacific) on the receivership and sale of an international superyacht business.

-Aviation was Paul’s first love – as a navigator in the Royal New Zealand Airforce.
+Paul has a passion for aviation.
+In the early stages of his career he was an Orion P3K navigator /tactical co-ordinator in the Royal New Zealand Airforce.
 It is where he also experienced the law for the first time, acting as witness on the prosecution of numerous fishing vessels caught fishing illegally inside New Zealand’s territorial waters or Exclusive Economic Zone.

 Paul has years of experience acting on complex banking and financial disputes as receiver, counsel or mediator.
 His receivership work includes acting as receiver of a failed finance company following the 2007 GFC.
 As counsel he acted on the largest joint venture receivership in New Zealand history – between New Zealand based forestry interests and CITIC in China.